With over 4.5 billion social media users across the globe, it's no wonder businesses need to be active on social media to connect with their audience.

 - Develop a deeper understanding of who your target audience is and where they spend their time

-- Identify which social platforms receive the greatest amount of traffic
+- Identify which social platforms receive the most significant amount of traffic

 - Determine what type of social content leads to the most conversions, engagements, etc.

-- Discover what type of social media post has the greatest reach and resonates best with your audience on certain platforms
+- Discover what type of social media post has the most significant reach and resonates best with your audience on specific platforms.

-- Learn about what is and isn’t working in terms of social media campaigns and ads among your audience while they’re live and after they wrap up
+- Learn about what is and isn’t working in terms of social media campaigns and ads among your audience during their life and after they wrap up.

-- Develop a stronger social media strategy for your business’s specific goals related to things like your marketing, sales, and service efforts
+- Develop a more robust social media strategy for your business’s specific goals related to things like your marketing, sales, and service efforts.

 Social Media Analytics Reports

-Social media analytics tools (which we’ll review next) make the creation of reports simple — some of these resources provide reports from one social platform at a time while others provide reports from multiple social platforms.
+Social media analytics tools (which we’ll review next) make the creation of reports simple — some of these resources provide reports from one social platform at a time.
+In contrast, others offer reports from multiple social media.

-With the tools we’re going to review below, reports can be automatically made and shared for you.
-But, here are some of the unique aspects of social media analytics reports that you can typically customize:
+With the tools we will review below, reports can be automatically made and shared for you.
+But here are some of the unique aspects of social media analytics reports that you can typically customize:

-- Statistics and data points that matter to you and will be displayed in the report
+- Statistics and data points that matter to you will be displayed in the report

 - Time frame (weekly, monthly, quarterly, yearly, campaign start to end)

-- Progress growth (i.e. how you’ll share your progress growth over time through a report — typically, either in the form of a snapshot or a comparison of stats in a given time period).
+- Progress growth (i.e., how you’ll share your progress growth over time through a report — typically, either in the form of a snapshot or a comparison of stats in a given period).